Icinga/icinga2/doc/1-about.md

 [Environment variables](#command-environment-variables) exported on-demand populated with runtime evaluated macros.
 Three types of commands used for different actions: checks, notifications and events.
 Check timeout for commands instead of a global option.
-Command custom attributes allowing you to specify default values for the command.
+Commands also have custom attributes allowing you to specify default values.

 * Custom Runtime Macros